Completed research

 Lead partner: Bio Ernte Steiermark

-Project partners: Naturpark Südsteiermark, 10 wineries (8 from the nature park, 2 interested outside the area)
+Project partners: Naturpark Südsteiermark, 10 wineries (8 from the nature park, 2 interested parties from outside the area)

-Employees: Project management: Prof. Dr. Friedrich M. Zimmermann; staff and contact person Thomas Drage
+Employees: Project management: Univ.-Prof. Dr Friedrich M. Zimmermann; staff and contact person Thomas Drage

 Funding: EU Tempus